Analida's Ethnic Spoon

 Storage

 • Batter - The batter can be stored in the refrigerator for up to 24 hours.
-Note that if you are going to store the batter don't add the baking powder until you are ready to fry them.
+Note that if you are going to store the batter, don't add the baking powder until you are ready to fry them.
 You can freeze the batter for up to two months.
-Thaw it completely in the refrigerator and it may separate a bit so stir it thoroughly before frying and add in the baking powder.
+Thaw it completely in the refrigerator, and it may separate a bit, so stir it thoroughly before frying and add the baking powder.

 FAQ

 There is too much water or not enough flour.
 This is easy to fix.
 Add 1 tablespoon of flour to the batter and stir well with a whisk.
 Lift the whisk from the batter and let it drizzle onto the surface.
-If it forms a ribbon on the surface it is the right consistency.
+If it forms a ribbon on the surface, it is the right consistency.
 Continue adding flour until you reach this consistency.
-If the batter it too thick just add one tablespoon of water check the consistency the same way.
+If the batter is too thick, just add one tablespoon of water, check the consistency the same way.

 Can I make these really spicy?

-Yes, you are going to want to experiment with adding some cayenne pepper to the batter.
-I would suggest you add ½ teaspoon at a time and fry one to taste.
+Yes, you can experiment by adding some cayenne pepper to the batter.
+I would suggest adding ½ teaspoon at a time and frying one to taste.

 Looking for other recipes like this?
 Try these: